Educational Requirements for Teachers

 Special education teachers work with children from preschool through the 12th grade who have mental or learning disabilities or behavioral disorders.
 All states require a bachelor's degree and the completion of an approved training program in special education to earn licensure.
 Some states, however, require a master's degree in special education as well.

 Adult Education Teachers

-These instructors teach adult basic education to adults with skills below the eighth-grade level, adult secondary education to those earning their GED and English to individuals who speak other languages.
+Some instructors teach adult basic education to adults with skills below the eighth-grade level, adult secondary education to those earning their GED, and English to individuals who speak other languages.
 Most adult education teachers are required to have at least a bachelor's degree, although some states require a master's degree in adult education or in ESOL (English for Speakers of Other Languages) instruction.
 Licensing requirements vary by state as well; some states accept a public school teacher license, while others require an adult education-specific license.